FlorianS4/Project-2-Memory-Game-JS/README.md

 ## User Experience
 ### User Stories
 #### First Time User
+- I want to take a Halo Memory Game.
+- I want the site to be responsive to my device.
+- I want to play the game whenever, wherever.
+- I want the side to be easy to navigate.

 #### Returning User
+- I want to be able to play the game with memory cards in a different order.

 #### Frequent User
+- I want to be able to see my score to see how I am performing.

 ## Design
 ### Typography